zeroseven/pictureino/README.md

-# Pictureiño
+# Pictureiño – when your images size themselves

-Pictureino is a zero-configuration TYPO3 extension that automatically optimizes image delivery.
-Without any manual setup, it intelligently calculates and delivers images in their optimal dimensions by analyzing viewport sizes and usage patterns.
-The extension learns from request patterns and automatically adapts its image size calculations, ensuring each image is delivered in the most efficient size for its specific use case.
-This fully automated approach eliminates the need for manual image size configurations while maintaining optimal performance and visual quality across all devices.
+**Responsive Images Done Right in TYPO3:**

+Pictureiño intelligently calculates the **ideal image dimensions** based on real viewport sizes and usage patterns.
+It learns from request data over time and adapts its sizing logic to serve only what’s needed – no more, no less.
+Images are delivered in **pixel-perfect dimensions**, as **modern WebP**, with **lazy loading** and **retina support** out of the box.

+This fully automated approach eliminates the need for manual configuration, **improves PageSpeed and Core Web Vitals**, and **boosts SEO** – all while maintaining maximum visual quality across devices.

+## How does it work?

+Responsive images that think for themselves: Instead of pre-calculating image sizes server-side, a small fallback image is delivered that analyzes the viewport size and device characteristics (like pixel density) in the frontend.
+Based on this data, the image sends a request to TYPO3, which calculates the optimal size.
+The image is then processed and seamlessly replaced with the correct size, ensuring optimal performance and visual quality on the fly.

+This entire process happens dynamically, without the need for any manual configuration, making it seamless for developers and highly efficient for end users.

 ## Usage Examples